UCATLAS/meta-l1calo/docs/2-Compiling-and-Building-Steps.md

 		1. Get the Linux Self-Extracting Vivado 2024.2 installer from [AMD's website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2024-2.html)
 		2. Using a terminal, write `sudo chmod a+x <Vivado_Installer>.bin` replacing what's in the brackets with the name of the installer, and then run it with `sudo ./<Vivado_Installer>.bin`
 		3. Authenticate your AMD account, choose your corresponding installation (e.g. Vitis Embedded), and then where you want to install it (for example, I had it installed in `/local/code`).
 Once you hit install, the process for Vitis Embedded can take around an hour (and use around 40 GB).
-		4. Just like you are prompted, run `/<Path_to_Vitis>/Xilinx_2024.2/Vitis/2024.2/scripts/installLibs.sh`
+		4. Just like you are prompted, run `sudo /<Path_to_Vitis>/Vitis/2024.2/scripts/installLibs.sh`
-		5. Then edit ~/.bashrc (by using the command `open ~/.bashrc`) and add this line to the end: `source "/<Path_to_Vitis>/Xilinx_2024.2/Vitis/2024.2/settings64.sh"`.
+		5. Then edit ~/.bashrc (by using the command `open ~/.bashrc`) and add this line to the end: `source "/<Path_to_Vitis>/Vitis/2024.2/settings64.sh"`.
 This will add the Vitis commands to your PATH for every terminal session.
 	- In order to test if you have this installed correctly, run `xsct` in a newly-opened terminal.
 If it runs correctly and you are in an interactive terminal, you're all set! (type `exit` to leave this interactive `xsct` session)
 - **Install the correct package dependencies**: in a terminal, run:
 ```shell